 Categorical Programs Category Basis of Allotment Academically or Intellectually Gifted Students \$926.57 per child for 4% of ADM.
-At-Risk Student ServicesEach LEA receives the dollar equivalent of one resource officer (\$37,838) per high Of the remaining funds, 50% is distributed based on ADM (\$61.56 per ADM) and a distributed based on number of poor children, per the federal Title 1 Low Income poverty data (\$396.30 per poor child).
-Each LEA receives a minimum of the dollar Children with Disabilities School Aged \$2,838.39 per funded headcount.
+At-Risk Student Services Each LEA receives the dollar equivalent of one resource officer (\$37,838) p Of the remaining funds, 50% is distributed based on ADM (\$61.56 per ADM distributed based on number of poor children, per the federal Title 1 Low Inc poverty data (\$396.30 per poor child).
+Each LEA receives a minimum of the equivalent of two teachers and two instructional support personnel (\$197,95 new formula is fully implemented and the hold harmless no longer applies.
+Children with Disabilities - School Aged \$2,838.39 per funded headcount.
 Headcount is comprised of the lesser of the April 1 handicapped headcount or 12.5% of the allotted ADM.
 Preschool Base of \$46,830 per LEA; remainder distributed based on April 1 headcount of ages 3, 4, and PreK- 5, (\$2,256.79) per child.
 Group Homes Approved applications.
 Developmental Day Care (3-20) To be allotted in Revision Community Residential Centers To be allotted in Revision Driver Education \$245.55 (rounded) per 9th grade ADM.
 Includes private, charter, and federal schools.
 Improving Student Accountability \$300.00 per student who scored at level 1 and 2 on either reading or mathematics end-of-grade tests in grades 3-8.
 Limited English Proficiency Base of a teacher asst. (\$23,258); remainder based 50% on number of funded LEP students (\$290.63) and 50% on an LEA's concentration of LEP students (\$4,311.83).
 Low Wealth Supplemental Funding See the Allotment Policy Manual for formula.
 School Technology \$3.65 per ADM.
 Small County Supplemental Funding See the Allotment Policy Manual for formula.
-Staff Development \$750 per LEA, then 25% of total is allotted equally (base) and 75% allotted based on ADM.
-Transportation Based on an efficiency rated formula and local operating plans. - The initial allotment is 80% of planning.
+Staff Development \$750 per LEA, then 25% of total is allotted equally (base) and 75% allotted based on ADM Transportation Based on an efficiency rated formula and local operating plans.
+The initial allotment is 80% of planning.
 Voc Ed-Program Support \$10,000 per LEA with remainder distributed based on ADM in grades 8-12 (\$32.21).

 Categories which cannot be adjusted in FY 2004-05 through an ABC transfer.

-Reason for Restriction Category ABC Incentive Award Legislation At Risk Student Services/Alternative Sch.
-Legislation; Funds may be transferred into At Risk Student Services/Alternative Schools Central Office Administration Legislation; Funds may be transferred out of Central Office Administration Children with Disabilities Legislation; Funds may be transferred into Children with Disabilities Driver Education Highway Funds Improving Student Accountability Legislation; Funds may be transferred into Improving Student Accountability Intervention/Assistance Teams Legislation Limited English Proficiency Legislation Legislation Low Wealth Supplemental Funding School Technology Special Interest-Bearing Account Legislation Small County Supplemental Funding Willie M. Legislation
+iot be adjusted in 1 1 2004-05 till odgir all ABO transier.
+Category Reason for Restriction ABC Incentive Award Legislation At Risk Student Services/Alternative Sch.
+Legislation; Funds may be transferred into At Risk Student Services/Alternative Schools Central Office Administration Legislation; Funds may be transferred out of Central Office Administration Children with Disabilities Legislation; Funds may be transferred into Children with Disabilities Driver Education Highway Funds Improving Student Accountability Legislation; Funds may be transferred into Improving Student Accountability Intervention/Assistance Teams Legislation Limited English Proficiency Legislation Low Wealth Supplemental Funding Legislation School Technology Special Interest-Bearing Account Small County Supplemental Funding Legislation Willie M. Legislation